kurator-org/kurator-akka/README.md

 Developing new Python actors
 ----------------------------
-You can develop new Python actors and use them within **Kurator-Akka** workflows using only an installation of the **Kurator-Akka** jar file (using the instructions above) and a local installation of Jython 2.7.0.
-Jython is the Java implementation of the Python language and runtime.
-An installation of Python 2.7.x will in many cases work when developing new actors.
-However, because **Kurator-Akka** employs Jython to execute python code, actors developed and tested using the Jython distribution are more likely to work equally well inside and outside of the Kurator framework.
+You can develop new Python actors and use them within **Kurator-Akka** workflows using the `kurator-akka.jar` file (see the instructions above) and a local installation of Jython 2.7.0.
+Jython is a Java implementation of the Python language and runtime.
+Although `kurator-akka.jar` includes the core of the Jython system, specific actors may have dependencies on additional, 3rd-party Python packages.
+These packages need to be installed locally and made available **Kurator-Akka**.
+A local Jython installation is a convenient place to install 3rd-party packages; a standalone installation of Jython also is useful for confirming that these packages work correctly with Jython.

 #### Install the Jython 2.7.0 distribution